jaderigby/bacon/README.md

 source ~/Documents/bash-tools/.bashrc
 ```

-You are set!
+__You are set!__

-If you are using the default setup, ie inside the `Documents` folder, you could do something like the following:
+If you are using the default setup, ie inside the `Documents` folder, you can run the following commands for your setup:

 ```
 cd ~/Documents && mkdir bash-tools